-Asian Coffee Ribs fried until golden and crisp and then coated with coffee flavored sauce for an Asian-inspired appetizer or dinner meal.
+Asian Coffee Ribs are fried until golden and crisp, then coated with a rich, coffee-flavored sauce, making them a delicious appetizer or dinner option.
 Moist, tender, and flavorful, they’re finger-licking delicious!

-If you love the taste and aroma of coffee and enjoy sweet, salty, sticky, gooey, yummy sauces over meat, then, folks, these Singapore-style pork ribs are for ya!
+If you love the taste and aroma of coffee and enjoy sweet, salty, sticky, gooey, yummy sauces over meat, then, folks, these Singapore-style pork ribs are for you!

 Coffee ribs are popular party food in Singapore and its neighboring countries (Malaysia has its own spin).
 Delicious as an appetizer, it’s also common to serve these delectable pork morsels with steamed rice as a main course meal.